Grupo Lala: History

 In August 2017, Grupo Lala agreed to acquire Brazilian dairy firm Vigor, and its stake in Itambé for BRL 5.725 billion (US$1.84 billion).

-Grupo Lala was listed 39th in Food Processing magazine's list of the top 100 Food and Beverage companies for 2017, based on products produced in the U.S. and Canada only.

 Marketing

 Yogurting campaign

 In early 2016, LALA U.S. launched its first nationwide advertising campaign to promote its drinkable yogurt smoothie products.
 The campaign uses the hashtag "#yogurting" in television and internet ads, as well as in social media.

 The launch included the introduction of LALA Greek Yogurt Smoothies plus three new LALA Yogurt Smoothie flavors: cherry vanilla, pomegranate blueberry and vanilla almond cereal.
 That's in addition to the LALA Yogurt Smoothies 14 original flavors.

 LALA Yogurt Smoothies are available at various retailers across the country including Walmart, Albertson's Safeway, Publix, HEB, ShopRite and others.

 LALA has targeted a demographic called "Shapers On the Go" who value health and convenience.
 About 60% of the target audience is made up of millennials.

 On Feb.
 23, 2016, LALA Yogurt Smoothies were featured as the sponsor of a comedy sketch on Jimmy Kimmel Live, in which Jimmy's sidekick Guillermo Rodriguez is tricked into jumping over a pit of live snakes.

 On March 4, 2016, LALA Yogurt Smoothies were the commercial sponsors of another well-received comedy skit, this time on Conan featuring Conan's prop Master Bill Tull.

 LALA was also the featured sponsor for a game sketch called "View Your Tune" in March on ABC's The VIew.
 The segment was hosted by Paul Shaffer.